If you don’t need to borrow more than a few thousand dollars, a small personal loan can be a good alternative to using a credit card.

 Apps and payroll advance services can also provide funds before payday.
 In some cases, your employer partners with a service, but some companies approve small personal loans by analyzing your bank account, checking your timesheet, or tracking your location.
-For example, Earnin allows you to borrow up to $100 (or more), and they take what you owe once your paycheck hits your bank account.

 Alternatives to Personal Loans